-Skip those fancy $100,000 overland rigs – my trusty 2015 Land Cruiser cost $25,000 used and hasn’t failed me yet.
-Last month, I met a couple who spent $150,000 on a custom rig, only to struggle to find someone who could fix their high-tech systems in rural Tanzania.
+Skip those fancy $100,000 overland rigs – a trusty 2015 Land Cruiser costs $25,000 used and hasn’t failed anyone yet.
+Last year, I met a couple who spent $150,000 on a custom rig, only to struggle to find someone who could fix their high-tech systems in rural Tanzania.
 Here’s what you need:

 Essential Vehicle Costs: